 All Chicagoans are eligible to access all substance use resources provided by or funded by the Chicago Department of Public Health.
 These resources are available regardless of insurance status, documentation, or ability to pay.

 For Narcan and/or fentanyl test kits, email firstname.lastname@example.org.

 To access flyers and brochures on these resources in 5 languages, here.

-Chicagoans can also access Narcan at 27 Chicago Public Library branches across the city.
+Chicagoans can also access Narcan at ALL Chicago Public Library branches across the city.

 Schools are essential for young people to acquire knowledge, socioemotional skills including self-regulation and resilience, and critical thinking skills that provide the foundation for a healthy future.
 Learn about high quality resources around behavioral health on this page.